-PREC7-R8.
-Tanks as measur s less than or equal to 3.2 m in height red from ground level; and has a capacity less than or equal to Activity status where compliance is not achieved: RDIS Matters over which discretion is restricted: (a) The location, scale, materials and colour of the tank and whether these features detract from the outstanding natural feature or landscape; and (b) The extent to which the structure extends above a ridgeline or coastal headland or dominates an outstanding natural feature; and (c) Whether the structure is setback from riparian and coastal margins; and (d) The protection of existing vegetation and/or mitigation/enhancement planting to assist the visual integration; and (e) The location, timing of construction, design and density of soil disturbance and vegetation removal activities; and (f) Effects on archaeological sites including the location, and intensity of soil disturbance and vegetation removal activities; and (g) Measures to avoid, remedy or mitigate adverse effects of the activity on the outstanding natural feature or landscape.
-PREC7-R9.
-Home businesses : PER than two full time equivalent persons ot reside on the site are employed in Activity status where compliance is not achieved: DIS business is permitted; and the home business, except in tiny house developments where only people living on the site can be engaged in the home business; and 2.
-The hours of operation for the home business are between 7am and 7pm Monday to Friday and between 9am and 5pm Saturday, Sunday and
+1. The tank is less than or equal to 3.2 m in height as measured from ground level; and

+2. The tank has a capacity less than or equal to 50,000 litres.

+Activity status where compliance is not achieved: RDIS

+- (a) The location, scale, materials and colour of the tank and whether these features detract from the outstanding natural feature or landscape; and - (b) The extent to which the structure extends above a ridgeline or coastal headland or dominates an outstanding natural feature; and - Whether the structure is setback from riparian and coastal margins; and - (d) The protection of existing vegetation and/or mitigation/enhancement planting to assist the visual integration; and - (e) The location, timing of construction, design and density of soil disturbance and vegetation removal activities; and - (f) Effects on archaeological sites including the location, and intensity of soil disturbance and vegetation removal activities; and - (g) Measures to avoid, remedy or mitigate adverse effects of the activity on the outstanding natural feature or landscape.